Game

 Objectives

-1. Describe “influencers” as a person, place, thing, or mood that either supports or delays your fit choices.
+1. Describe “influencers” as a person, place, thing, or mood that either supports or delays your healthy choices.

 2. Give examples of recharge, mood, food, and move influencers.